Farmers hold protest against BJP in Patiala | Politics

 In a statement, he alleged that the party's political rivals, under the garb of the farmers' protest, had been trying to “throttle” the voice of the BJP in the state.

+''These goonda elements, in the name of farmers, have held the state to ransom and have plotted against the BJP,'' he claimed.

+Farmers have been protesting against BJP leaders and their programmes over the Centre's three farm laws.

-Farmers, mainly from Punjab, Haryana and western Uttar Pradesh, have been camping at Delhi's borders for over seven months in protest against the three contentious agri laws.
+They have been camping at Delhi's borders for over seven months in protest against the laws.

 The three laws – The Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act, 2020, The Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Act, 2020, and The Essential Commodities (Amendment) Act 2020 – were passed by Parliament in September last year.